81w4/mail-spammer/README.md

 2. Name the .exe file "chromedriver" if it isn't already set to that

-3. Run the install .bat file or run this command in cmd : 'pip install -r requirements.txt'.
+3. Run the install.bat file or run this command in cmd : 'pip install -r requirements.txt'.

 # How to use